Do you want to be a successful student?

 1. “My goal is progress, not perfection.”

-Nobody’s perfect.
 It’s impossible to get perfect grades, to have the perfect body, or to have the perfect social life.
-If your goal is perfection, you’ll eventually be disappointed and disillusioned.
+If your goal is perfection, you’ll become disappointed and disillusioned.

 I’ve worked with students who are perfectionists.
 Several of them cut their wrists, suffer from eating disorders, or have suicidal thoughts.